pwnall/wenlin_db_scanner/README.md

 ## Installation

-This ships as a Ruby gem, and the standard installation applies.
+The tool ships as a Ruby gem, and the standard installation process applies.
+The code relies on Ruby 1.9 syntax and String encoding.
+It was tested to work with MRI 1.9.3.

 ```bash
 gem install wenlin_db_server
 ```

 ## Command-Line Usage